Docker Hands-on training#

 Host source directory path Container target directory path For example:

-Or set a folder you want to mount as an environmental variable, called DATA:
+To keep everything more tidy, we can set a folder we want to mount as an environmental variable, called DATA:

 You can check the content of the transcript-index folder by entering the command: